Yoo Ah-in: 2018–present: International acclaim and activism

 In November 2018, Yoo starred in the crisis film Default, taking over the role of Yoon Jeong-hak, who bet on the crisis after leaving the securities company and forecasting national bankruptcy.
 This character gave the impression that "is different from the youth that Yoo Ah-in has represented before", as in, "a person who represents the desire of ordinary people" and "a person who embraces the crossroads of the older and younger generations three-dimensionally."
 Yoo said he wanted to be "a medium to understand two generations at the same times", and he starred in the film with the thoughts of "how to accept the established system" and "what era we're living in right now."
 He also said the reasons he participated in this movie were because the movie dealt with the story in "a polite approach", and it was interesting that a female character deals with the country's major crisis and tries to solve it.
 In response, co-star Kim Hye-soo described Yoo as "an actor who has healthy mind", and thanked him for his decision to appear in the movie, saying that understanding message of the film and starring in this film is a possible choice because he is Yoo Ah-in.

 Yoo was featured in Forbes as a star to take note of in January 2019.
 He next became the host, co-writer and co-producer for 12 episodes of KBS1 special talk show Do-ol Ah-in Going All Directions with philosopher Do-ol Kim Yong-ok, broadcast from January 5 to March 23, 2019.
 His first take on hosting a talk show garnered positive press reviews, noting, "he is the only actor who ever tried creating such a platform of communication", "honestly expressing his beliefs on various topics including gender discrimination", "[h]e met the audience directly with refreshing candor", and "Yoo Ah-in's and Do-ol's open communication method helped narrowing the generation gap."
-On April 3, 2019, Yoo and Do-ol were invited to participate in the 71st anniversary of Jeju Uprising in Jeju Island, reading the declaration of peace and "The 71st Jeju Resolutions" in front of more than ten thousand spectators.
+On April 3, 2019, Yoo and Do-ol were invited to participate in the 71st anniversary of Jeju uprising on Jeju Island, reading the declaration of peace and "The 71st Jeju Resolutions" in front of more than ten thousand spectators.
 Yoo said in his speech, "I shamefully did not know much about Jeju 4.3.
 I did not know what to call it, nor why we were not supposed to know about it [...]
 After learning about Jeju 4.3, I realized that it's a moment in history we all should never forget, and that we must continue to talk about and to make the issue current."
 And, "I could not imagine how the perpetrators could continue to go on with their lives after what they did.
 I would never have imagined how the victims and the bereaved families endure the years of grief, and how Jeju island bears these unbelievable wounds in its history."